-The office (workstation) area is also risk assessed and measures are taken to ensure that staff help to prevent health problems by:
+The office (workstation) area should have measures in place to ensure that staff help to prevent health problems by

-- Sitting comfortably at the correct height. - Maintaining a good posture. - Avoiding repetitive and awkward movements, keep frequently used items within easy reach. - Changing position regularly. - Using a good keyboard and mouse technique with wrists straight and not using excessive force. - Making sure there are no reflections or glare on screens by carefully positioning them in relation to sources of light. - Adjusting the screen controls to prevent eyestrain. - Keeping the screen clean. - Reporting to their manager any problems associated with use of the equipment. - Planning work for breaks away from the workstation. - •When changing nappies, please be aware of the weight of the child you are lifting and the height of the changing table to assess if it would be more appropriate to change the child at a lower level (Discreetly in the floor using the nappy mat)
+- Sitting comfortably at the correct height. - Maintaining a good posture. - Avoiding repetitive and awkward movements, keep frequently used items within easy reach. - Changing position regularly. - Using a good keyboard and mouse technique with wrists straight and not using excessive force. - Making sure there are no reflections or glare on screens by carefully positioning them in relation to sources of light. - Adjusting the screen controls to prevent eyestrain. - Keeping the screen clean. - Reporting to their manager any problems associated with use of the equipment. - Planning work for breaks away from the workstation.